 In his book Furman University: A History (1951), Robert Norman Daniel wrote, "Nothing could have been more appropriate than the choice of the name 'Furman' for the institution."
 Daniel reasoned that for the entirety of the Reverend Richard Furman's adult life "the education of young ministers had been the passion of his heart."
 The author noted that Richard's legacy of promoting "the work of the Kingdom" lived on not only in the university but also in the family and, indeed, in the ties between the two: "To the writer of this volume there seems to be particular fitness in the fact that the first president of the university was a son of Dr. Richard Furman with a full measure of his father's vision and spirit.
-The institution today so far as it lives up to the ideals of its founders is the lengthened shadow of Dr. James C. Furman through whom preeminently those ideals were transmitted."23
+The institution today so far as it lives up to the ideals of its founders is the lengthened shadow of Dr. James C. Furman through whom preeminently those ideals were transmitted."23 became the twelfth student to enroll in the Furman Academy and Theological Institution.
+After an unsteady beginning in Edgefield in 1826 and 1827, the school had relocated to the High Hills of the Santee near Stateburg, not far from the original Furman-family land grant.
+When James enrolled, his brother Samuel was one of two professors at the school.
+After completing his theological studies in 1832, in quick order James C. Furman was ordained, got married to Harriet Davis, and took a job as minister of Welsh Neck Baptist Church in the Pee Dee region of the state.
+In addition to his duties as pastor, Furman accepted a post as financial agent of the Furman Theological Institute (the original name of the school having been altered slightly), which required him to ride throughout the state raising subscriptions or pledges for donations to fund the fledgling school.25 In 1837, the school moved again to Winnsboro in Fairfield County and briefly added a manual labor component to the curriculum.
+The new site was near to the plantation of James C. Furman's father-in-law, the Reverend Jonathan Davis, a Baptist minister and chairman of the Furman Board of Trustees, who owned more than seventy slaves and used that wealth to build the campus.
+26 In 1844, the board of the school selected James C. Furman as senior professor.
+Even as a professor, Furman continued to ride the circuit throughout the state raising money for the school.
+He was instrumental in the institution's third relocation in 1850, a move to Greenville that also prompted another name change to Furman University.27

-James Clement Furman was born in Charleston in 1809, the thirteenth of Richard Furman's fifteen children who survived infancy.
-24 As Daniel implies above, and as we have seen earlier in this essay, Richard Furman provided the impetus to found the school, but James C. Furman's leadership shaped the direction of the institution through its critical decades.
-In 1830, James
+James Clement Furman was born in Charleston in 1809, the thirteenth of Richard Furman's fifteen children who survived infancy.24 As Daniel implies above, and as we have seen earlier in this essay, Richard Furman provided the impetus to found the school, but James C. Furman's leadership shaped the direction of the institution through its critical decades.
+In 1830, James C.